 4. Will asking my viewers not to skip ads increase my RPM?

 This is generally not a good practice.
 It can annoy your viewers.
-Also, for many ad formats (like skippable ads), you get paid if the viewer watches for at least 30 seconds or clicks the ad.
 Focus on making great content that keeps viewers watching naturally, rather than asking them not to skip ads.